cloudmesh-community/fa18-423-03/project-report/report.md

 the side effect, the drug, treatment duration, etc. For this project, we decided the most important tags that would want to be accessed would be the reactionmeddrapt, medicinalproduct, and activesubstancename.
-These relate to the reactions from the drug, the name of the drug, and the substances in the drug, respectively.
+These relate to the reactions from the drug(s), the name of the drug, and the substances in the drug, respectively.

 ## Implementation